 If you have depression or anxiety, pay close attention to how MCT oil makes you feel.

 While it is usually helpful, a number of anecdotal reports on popular “brain hacking” forums reveal that MCT oil can exacerbate symptoms of anxiety and depression in some people.

-MCT Oil for the Brain: The Bottom Line
+MCT Oil for the Brain: Take the Next Step

 There’s little science to back up claims that MCT oil improves mental performance in healthy adults, aids weight loss, or improves athletic performance.